 Emphasizing boutique ports and insight into daily European life, expect warm camaraderie aboard a Tauk river cruise.
-Private shore excursions are included with your fare — expect cooking demonstrations, samplings of local cuisine and local guides — as are gratuities.
+Private shore excursions are included with your fare — expect cooking demonstrations, sampling local cuisine and resident guides — as are gratuities.

 You know the stress of trying to find the most authentic activities in foreign destinations?
 Well, you can relax because Tauck specializes in unique tours that get to the heart of each city or village you visit.

 - Airport transfers included, so you can navigate to and from the port with ease.